3 Tactics to Avoid the 20 Year Sprint

 One of the sanity-saving habits we suggest for Savvy Holidays is to block at least one, ideally two, weeknights to stay at home.
 During those last six weeks of the year, it’s too easy to overschedule ourselves and, while trying to get EVERYTHING done, to get sick.

 That advice has always stuck with me and it’s a habit I try very hard to continue to this day.
-Given that I start at 6:30 am, I feel that by 7:30 pm, I’ve earned the right to a date with Netflix, my ukulele or the latest Phryne Fisher book.
+Given that I start at 6:00 am, I feel that by 7:30 pm, I’ve earned the right to a date with Netflix or the latest Phryne Fisher book.

 Consider implementing this selfcare habit the rest of the calendar year.
 Having a few sanctuary nights each week to stay home and relax can have a massively positive impact on your quality of life.